-This recipe is for the Easiest And Best Pot Roast Ever!
+This recipe is for the Easiest And Best Pot Roast Recipe Ever!
 Tender fall apart beef and fresh roasted vegetables!
 Slow braised beef roast with potatoes, onions, and carrots make a delicious and comforting meal the whole family will love.

-This really is one of the best pot roast recipe ever and is adapted from an old Food & Wine magazine of mine (February 1991 issue date).
+This really is one of the best pot roast recipes ever and is adapted from an old Food & Wine magazine of mine (February 1991 issue date).
 Literally, this has been the only pot roast recipe I have used since then and there’s a reason why.
 IT’S THE BEST!! lol!

 How to make the easiest and best pot roast recipe ever!

 I love this recipe because it’s a one pot meal and consistently produces a fantastic tasting roast.
 It’s hands down the BEST recipe for a beef roast in oven around!
 It’s also truly easy as pie to make.
 No liquid at all goes in the pot and only salt and pepper for the seasoning.

 You can also cook it a day ahead of time too.
 The next day just remove the congealed fat and puree the onions with the remaining liquid to make a gravy.
 Slice the roast and put it in the gravy to reheat or use the leftovers to make a roast beef hash.

 On the table and ready to eat with the homemade french bread I made last week.
 I always make made two loaves and freeze one so I can enjoy it with a good roast like this one!

 Enjoy making the easiest and best pot roast ever and make sure to save a little leftovers to make some roast beef hash for breakfast the next day!

 - 1 tsp olive oil